 Arrhythmogenic right ventricular cardiomyopathy (ARVC) is an inherited disorder where the heart muscle cells are gradually replaced by fibrous and fatty tissue.
 This causes the heart to dilate and its pumping action to weaken.
 There’s no known cause for this condition, but it has a tendency to run in families.

-Restrictive cardiomyopathy (RCM): The least common type, restrictive cardiomyopathy causes the walls of the heart muscle to become stiff.
+Restrictive cardiomyopathy (RCM): Restrictive cardiomyopathy causes the walls of the heart muscle to become stiff.
 This restricts the flow of blood through the heart, leading to problems with blood flow to the rest of the body.
 The cause is unknown, but it has been linked to rare metabolic conditions, and may also be caused by a genetic abnormality.

 Cardiomyopathy can be acquired or inherited.
 'Acquired' means you weren't born with the disease but you developed it due to another disease, condition or factor.
 'Inherited' means your parents passed the gene for the disease on to you.